About Mayor Timothy M. Keller and First Lady Elizabeth J. Kistin Keller, PhD

 Information about the life and career of Mayor Tim Keller and First Lady Elizabeth J. Kistin Keller, PhD.

-Tim brings focus and passion to making a more safe, innovative and inclusive city.
-Born and raised in Albuquerque, his leadership is centered around the “One Albuquerque” unity vision, a clarion call honoring the city’s diverse heritage and championing residents from all walks of life.
-In his second term as the 82nd selected leader, 31st Mayor of Albuquerque since founding 1706; he deeply believes in the power we all have to lift up our city, despite our challenges.
+Born and raised in Albuquerque, Tim brings focus and passion to making Albuquerque a safer, innovative and inclusive city.
+His leadership is centered around the “One Albuquerque” unity vision, a clarion call honoring the city’s diverse heritage and championing residents from all walks of life.
+As the first ever consecutive three-term Mayor of Albuquerque since its founding 1706; he deeply believes in the power we all have to lift up our city, despite our challenges.

 Tim’s zeal for public service comes from his willingness to challenge the status quo and his track record for having real impact.
-He strives to approach every day first as listener, then as a problem solver with a bias toward action.
-Since first being elected at the age 29, he brings these authentic values into his efforts shape a brighter future for our families.
-From State Senator for the International District, to his role as Senate Majority Whip, to New Mexico State Auditor, to Mayor of Albuquerque, he has tackled some of the biggest issues facing Albuquerque and New Mexico.
+He strives to approach every day first as a listener, then as a problem solver with a bias toward action.
+Since first being elected at the age of 29, he brings these authentic values into his efforts to shape a brighter future for our families.
+From State Senator to Auditor to Mayor, he has tackled some of the biggest issues facing New Mexico.

 Prior to public service, Tim spent 15 years working with Tribal governments and large companies.
-He also resided in Cambodia for 3 years, where he ran the nation's first technology company focused on bringing living wage opportunities to landmine victims and survivors of trafficking.
-Tim is an Eagle Scout and Kellogg Foundation Race Equity Fellow.
-Following graduation from St. Pius X High School, he is a graduate of the University of Notre Dame where he studied Art History.
-He then went on to earn an MBA with honors from Harvard.
+He also resided in Cambodia, where he ran the nation's first technology company bringing living wage opportunities to landmine victims and survivors of trafficking.
+Tim is a graduate of the University of Notre Dame where he studied Art History and earned an MBA with honors from Harvard.

 Elizabeth J. Kistin Keller, PhD